 This guide is mainly designed to function as a jigsaw crosscut jig.
 The good news is that you’ll just require a jigsaw, a few spruce wood bars (which you likely already possess), and a bolt to put it all together.

-The best part is, it really doesn’t cost much and you’ll have a nice addon to your workshop.
+The best part is, it doesn’t cost much and you’ll have a nice addon to your workshop.
 You can easily get below $10 for the build.
-Check out the listed material below.
+Check out the listed material.

 How to Build and Easy Jigsaw Guide for Crosscuts